Lane Kenworthy, The Good Society

 How does the US compare to other affluent nations?
 Figure 2 shows trends in tax revenues since the mid-1960s.
 Half a century ago America’s taxation level was in the middle of the pack.
 It’s now at the bottom.

-Despite the country’s comparatively low tax level, and despite the fact that that level hasn’t changed for the past 50 years, a majority of Americans say they’d like to pay less, as figure 3 shows.
+Despite the country’s comparatively low tax level, and despite the fact that that level hasn’t changed for the past 50 years, a majority of Americans say they’d like to pay less, as we see in figure 3.
 Virtually none feel they currently pay too little.

-One obvious possibility is that the quantity of revenues raised is determined by the quantity of government spending a country wants — that to spend is to tax.
+One obvious possibility is that the quantity of revenues raised is determined by the quantity of government spending a country wants.
 As the rich nations expanded public insurance programs during this period, they increased taxation in order to pay for it.

 Figure 4 shows over-time trends in total tax revenues, income tax revenues, and consumption-plus-payroll tax revenues in the rich longstanding democracies.
 Contrary to the prediction, income tax revenues increased at about the same pace as revenues from consumption and payroll taxes.